 The support line is a central activity of Sexual Violence New Brunswick; however, it is not our sole focus.
 Ultimately, our goal is to work towards the eradication of the need for sexual violence services.
 To this end, we are a feminist based, pro-choice organization that engages in action, prevention and education to promote the equality of all women in order to bring about an end to sexual violence.

-Our volunteers take between 4-6 shifts on our support line and also accompany those who have been sexually assaulted to the hospital and/or police station when requested.
+Our volunteers take between 4-6 shifts on our support line and provide support to those affected by sexual violence.
 Our volunteers are actively involved in different aspects of our work (i.e. public speaking, advocacy, fundraising, calls, etc) and are expected to attend the monthly meetings.

 Interested applicants must complete the following steps in order to become a volunteer at SVNB.

 We appreciate calls and inquiries from Male / male identified allies about how they can help in the struggle to eradicate sexual violence.